pstolarz/CRaC/README.md

 **Runtime fast, compile-time optimized**

-Lookup tables generation and all conditional branches are defined and checked at the compile time by a compiler, emitting the runtime output in reduced form, optimized for a particular CRC algorithm.
+Lookup tables (LUT) generation and all conditional branches are defined and checked at the compile time by a compiler, emitting the runtime output in reduced form, optimized for a particular CRC algorithm.
 Moreover, if an input for a calculated CRC checksum is known at the compile time, the library may calculate it purely at the compilation stage with no footprint emitted to the runtime output.
 As an example - the library unit tests are performed entirely at the compile-time level by [`crac_test.h`](inc/crac_test.h) header, and may